-Enjoy the great outdoors in comfort.
-A shared screened-in porch is your private entrance to the studio-apartment and is also where coffee and home-baked breakfast bread or muffins will be served.
+Enjoy the great outdoors in comfort in a shared screened-in porch which overlooks a beautiful garden and outdoor seating area.
+This is also the entrance to your studio-apartment.
+Fresh-brewed coffee and home-baked breakfast bread or muffins will be waiting for you there!

-A welcome basket with chocolates, snacks, and fresh fruit plus a mini-fridge stocked with Texas-brewed Shiner Bock beer, OJ, yogurts, and water instantly take the edge off of a possibly long day of travel.
+A welcome basket prepared for you with chocolates, snacks, and fresh fruit, plus a mini-fridge stocked with Texas-brewed Shiner Bock beer, OJ, yogurts, and water instantly take the edge off of a possibly long day of travel.